Lutheran Church – Missouri Synod: Post-WWII

 When the 1959 synodical convention did not take any action against the liberal movement, a number of pastors and laymen met in a State of the Church Conference at Trinity Lutheran Church in New Haven, Missouri, in which that church's pastor, Herman Otten, presented a book of documentation of the various controversies that had arisen in the LCMS since 1950 and before.
 Several additional conferences were held, with the one in Milwaukee on May 15–16, 1961, attracting over 400 people.
 Plans were made at that conference for actions they wanted the 1962 synodical convention to take.
 The failure of the convention to do so led a dozen or so congregations and pastors to form the Lutheran Churches of the Reformation on April 28–29, 1964, at Emmaus Lutheran Church in Chicago.
 However, many of those opposed to the direction of the LCMS decided to remain in the synod, hoping to influence its direction.

 In 1967, the LCMS agreed with the second American Lutheran Church (the successor to the first ALC) and the Lutheran Church in America (LCA) to form the Lutheran Council in the United States of America (LCUSA), but only on the assurance that a program of theological discussion would be implemented.
 With the election of J. A. O. Preus II as its president over the incumbent, Oliver Harms, in 1969, the LCMS began a sharp turn towards a more conservative direction.
 A dispute over the use of the historical-critical method for Biblical interpretation led to the suspension of John Tietjen as president of Concordia Seminary.
 In response, many of the faculty and students left the seminary and formed Seminex (Concordia Seminary in Exile), which took up residence at the nearby Eden Theological Seminary in suburban St. Louis.

-The same convention that elected Preus as president also established altar and pulpit fellowship with the ALC.
+The same convention which elected Preus as president also established altar and pulpit fellowship with the ALC.
 This was seen by many as a gesture toward Harms, who had supported the declaration of fellowship.
 Eight years later, the 1977 convention declared a state of "fellowship in protest" as the ALC exhibited closer ties to the more liberal LCA.
 The 1981 convention terminated the fellowship agreement.
 A number of pastors and others did not think that Preus's method of dealing with false doctrine would be successful.
-On November 1–2, 1971, members of he Conference for Authentic Lutheranism in California and the Free Association for Authentic Lutheranism in the Midwest met in Libertyville, Illinois, to form a new church body, the Federation for Authentic Lutheranism (FAL).
+On November 1–2, 1971, members of the Conference for Authentic Lutheranism in California and the Free Association for Authentic Lutheranism in the Midwest met in Libertyville, Illinois, north of Chicago, to form a new church body, the Federation for Authentic Lutheranism (FAL).
 They expected 50 to 60 congregations to join, but in the end, only six did as the conservative wing continued to gain strength in the LCMS.
 FAL declared fellowship with the WELS in 1973, but did not survive very long thereafter.